-B737-800 aircraft owned by GE Capital Aviation Services (GECAS) with first delivery scheduled for late 2017.
-In early November, AEI announced an additional order for 15 B737-800SF conversions and 15 additional options for conversion from Aviation Capital Group.
+The B737 MAX 8 aircraft will have large potential for future cargo conversion as it nears the end of its economic useful life.
+We note that the B737-800 has active conversion programs which have been started by at least two companies.
+In July, 2015, Aeronautical Engineers Inc. (AEI), a well-known freighter conversion company, announced that it had won a contract to convert 20 B737-800 aircraft owned by GE Capital Aviation Services (GECAS) with first delivery scheduled for 2017.
+In early November, AEI announced and additional order for 15 B737-800SF conversions and 15 additional options for conversion from Aviation Capital Group.